hongyusu/ProteinFunctionPrediction/Experiments/Data/README.md

 ## data matrices of different types

-Data matrix of BLAST feature is not included due to the size limit of GitHub
+Many data matrices of protein feature are not included due to the size limit of GitHub